FlineDev/AnyLint/README.md

 AnyLint provides three different kinds of lint checks:

-1. `checkFileContents`: Matches the contents of a text file to a given regex.
+1. `CheckFileContents`: Matches the contents of a text file to a given regex.
-2. `checkFilePaths`: Matches the file paths of the current directory to a given regex.
+2. `CheckFilePaths`: Matches the file paths of the current directory to a given regex.
-3. `customCheck`: Allows to write custom Swift code to do other kinds of checks.
+3. `CustomScripts`: Allows to write custom scripts in any language to do other kinds of checks.
+(TODO)

-Several examples of lint checks can be found in the [`lint.swift` file of this very project](https://github.com/Flinesoft/AnyLint/blob/main/lint.swift).
+Several examples of lint checks can be found in the [`anylint.yml` file of this very project](https://github.com/Flinesoft/AnyLint/blob/main/anylint.yml).

 ### Basic Types